Research reports

 Asked whether they’d like to work remotely more frequently in the future than they did prior to the pandemic, 82% of respondents agreed – with two thirds of them saying they “agree strongly”.
 Moreover, 72% said that doing so would improve their wellbeing.
 Most also felt that this would increase civil service productivity, with 59% saying they’re more productive working remotely; just 16% said that they’re less productive.

-Further information on the findings of the survey can be obtained by contacting Chris Punch, Research Director at: [email protected]
+Further information on the findings of the research and surveys can be obtained by contacting Sarah Wray, Research Editor at: [email protected]

-If you would like to explore ways that you can become a research knowledge partner, please contact our Commercial Director, George O’Grady: g.o’[email protected] or call +44 (0) 20 7661 7810
+If you would like to explore ways that you can become a research knowledge partner, please contact our Commercial Director, George O’Grady: george.o’[email protected] or call +44 (0) 20 7661 7810